 We endorse a similar approach to ME&O for LIEE programs.
-We

-recognize that such efforts may not be attainable overnight.
+We recognize that such efforts may not be attainable overnight.
 To that end, and as part of the LIEE portion of the statewide strategic plan, we adopt PacifiCorp's recommendation for a single statewide marketing campaign for the LIEE program.
-We will address this matter in the workshops convened to implement this decision.
+We will address this and all other ME&O matters during workshops convened to implement this decision.
+We also recognize that some marketing efforts will need to be local and take into account demographic and geographic characteristics.
+During the course of a ME&O workshop(s), parties should also consider whether and how ME&O should be tailored to promote program participation by customers with disabilities, as DisabRA suggests.